phil-rice/Phils-Blog/_posts/2015-11-14-Getting-Going-With-Scala-Macros.markdown

   }
 }
 {% endhighlight %}
-File HelloWorldOldMacroUser looks like this.
-Importantly there is no perceptable way of seeing that 'hello' is a macro rather than a method
+File HelloWorldOldMacroUser.scala looks like this.
+Importantly there is no perceptible way of seeing that 'hello' is a macro rather than a method
 {% highlight scala%}
 object HelloWorldOldMacroUser {
   def main(args: Array[String]): Unit = {